vmware-tanzu-labs/yaml-overlay-tool/docs/sections/qualifiers.md

   # each grouping of conditions must all match.
 If 1 group of conditions returns
   ## True, then the overlay will get applied
   - conditions:
-    - key: kind # search for the 'kind' key in the yaml doc
+    - query: kind # search for the 'kind' key in the yaml doc
       value: Service # we expect the result of the 'kind' key to be this value before applying the overlay
 yamlFiles: # what to overlay onto
 - name: "some arbitrary descriptor" # Name is Optional